-- (a) For limited and additional GRIP policies, you may select any percentage of coverage shown on the actuarial documents for the crop, practice, and type. - (b) Your coverage level multiplied by the expected county revenue shown on the actuarial documents is your trigger revenue.
-If the county revenue, published by FCIC for the insured crop, practice, and type for the insured crop year, falls below your trigger revenue, you will receive an indemnity payment. - (c) You may change the coverage level or amount of protection for each insured crop on or before the sales closing date.
+- (a) For catastrophic risk protection GRP policies, the coverage level is shown on the actuarial documents for each insured crop, practice, and type.
+For additional coverage GRP policies, you may select any percentage of coverage shown on the actuarial documents for the crop, practice, and type. - (b) Your coverage level multiplied by the expected county yield shown on the actuarial documents is your trigger yield.
+If the payment yield published by FCIC for the insured crop, practice, and type for the insured crop year falls below your trigger yield, you will receive an indemnity payment. - (c) You may change the coverage level or amount of protection for each insured crop on or before the sales closing date.
 Changes must be in writing and received by us by the sales closing date.